Observational Outcomes: Wharton’s Jelly Tissue Allografts in Tarsal Tunnel Syndrome

 Study Overview

-Eight patients across four clinical sites received a single WJ allograft application after failing at least six weeks of standard care.
-Outcomes were assessed over a 90-day period using the Numeric Pain Rating Scale (NPRS) and the WOMAC functional index.
-All procedures adhered to FDA and AATB guidelines.
+Eight patients across four clinical sites received a single ultrasound-guided UCT allograft application after failing at least six weeks of conservative management.
+Patient-reported outcomes were assessed over 90 days using the Numeric Pain Rating Scale (NPRS) and the WOMAC functional index.
+All procedures adhered to applicable FDA and AATB guidelines.

 Results